Cryptocryxx/DatabaseApp/README.md

 - **Usage**: Run the following command to create a backup:
   ```
-  databack backup --db-name <DATABASE_NAME> --output <BACKUP_FILE_PATH>
+  java -jar databack_SNAPSHOTv1.0.jar backup --db-url <DATABASE_URL> --user <USERNAME> --password <PASSWORD_FOR_USER>
   ```
-- **Explanation**: This command connects to the specified PostgreSQL database and saves the backup to the provided file path.
+- **Explanation**: This command connects to the specified PostgreSQL database and saves the backup to the folder where the .jar lies.

 ### 2. Restore Backups